Table of contents

 The complete ingredients of raw ginger, the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.

-Ginger extracts exhibit anti-inflammatory, antipyretic and analgesic properties due to gingerols (or shogaols) and diarylheptanoids.
-The latter act as inhibitors, among other things in the synthesis of inflammatory mediators.
-Shogaols and gingerols appear to inhibit (dose-dependent) the release of histamine and can therefore potentially alleviate allergy symptoms.
+The diarylheptanoids (curcuminoids) found in ginger act as inhibitors, including in the synthesis of inflammatory mediators.
+Shogaols and gingerols appear to inhibit (depending on the dose) the release of histamine and can potentially alleviate allergy symptoms.
 4

 Dangers - Intolerances - Side effects